AxisCommunications/docker-compose-acap/README.md

 ## Installing

+The Docker Compose application is available as a **signed** eap-file in [Releases][latest-releases], this is the recommended way to install this ACAP.

+Signing of the prebuilt Docker Compose application will be the standard after version 1.2.0, read more about signing [here][signing-documentation].

+### Installing versions after 1.2.0

+The recomended installation of this application is to download any signed eap-file from [prereleases or releases][all-releases] with a tag on the form `<version>_<ARCH>`, where `<version>` is the docker-compose-acap release version and `<ARCH>` is either `armv7hf` or `aarch64` depending on device architecture.
+E.g. `Signed_Docker_Compose_1_3_0_aarch64.eap`.
+The eap-file can be installed as an ACAP application on the device, where it can be controlled in the device GUI **Apps** tab.

+### Installing version 1.2.0 and earlier

-The recommended way to install this ACAP is to use the pre-built [docker hub](https://hub.docker.com/r/axisecp/docker-compose-acap) image:
+To install this ACAP with version 1.2.0 or earlier use the pre-built [docker hub](https://hub.docker.com/r/axisecp/docker-compose-acap) image:

 ```sh